Does a Well Need a Foot Valve?

 During the installation of the well foot valve:

-- For shallow wells, the foot valve should be at most 25 vertical feet (7.6 meters) below the pump’s inlet.
+- For shallow wells, the foot valve should be at most 7.6 vertical meters (25 vertical feet) below the pump’s inlet

 - For deep wells that use a submersible pump, ensure to install check valves to alleviate stress on the foot valve.
-The first check valve should be approximately 6 meters from the pump.
-After that, install a check valve every 60 meters of piping.
+The first check valve should be approximately 6 meters (20 feet) from the pump.
+After that, install a check valve every 60 meters (200 feet) of piping.

-- Ensure the screen is not at the bottom of the well but instead is 3 to 6 meters below the minimum pumping level (the level the water drops to while the pump is operating).
+- Ensure the screen is not at the bottom of the well but instead is 3 to 6 meters (10 to 20 feet) below the minimum pumping level (the level the water drops to while the pump is operating).

 Well foot valve issues